Kietpawpan/IDGenerator/README.md

 4. Get the value yymmddhhmm as the user ID suffix
 5. Create a new function called "Show Output", which gets integer number transformed from the text number input
 6. Get the values from the two input boxes (first name and surname)
 7. Create a new dictionary for translate the username and surname into English.
-Avoid using 'I', which seems like 1.
-Aoid using O whichs seems like 0.
-Some charcaters were translated in a new way: โ == Z; ใ == E; ไ == U; เ == A; แ == Q, to have diverse ID codes.
+Avoid using 'I', which looks like 1.
+Also avoid using O and Q, whichs look like 0.
+Vowel charcaters were translated in a new way: โ == Z; ใ == E; ไ == U; เ == G; แ == V, to diversify the ID codes.
 8. Use various English characters for Thai vowels
 9. Create separate dictionary tables for username and surname translation
 10. Translate the username and put the value in a new variable called transName